readium/webpub-manifest/modules/sync-narration.md

 The recursive structure offers a way to jump out of complex structures and back into the reading flow ("escapability" in the DAISY world).

+In case we decide to extend the structure to image and video, using `image` and `video` would be consistent with the [latest work of the W3C CG](https://w3c.github.io/sync-media-pub/sync-media.html).

 ## Example

 ```json